oholiab/memcachedtest/README.md

 Memcached 1.4.11 and up, part of the standard build so no special compile options.

+Best run against:

-Best run against memcached -vv -o slab_reassign,slab_automove -p 11211, obviously you can muck about with this as you muck about with the code
+		memcached -vv -o slab_reassign,slab_automove -p 11211,

+Obviously you can muck about with this as you muck about with the code